ThomasMillard123/Thomas-millard-web/README.txt

 Dimension by HTML5 UP
 This website is a  for Thomas Millard
-His work will be placed on there for people to see. the site was created by using a template from HTML5up.
+His work will be placed on there for people to see.
+The site was created by using a template from HTML5up.

 html5up.net | @ajlkn